emmercm/igir/docs/guiding-principles.md

   All of Igir's behavior should be documented in as clear English as possible.
 No command or option should behave in a manner that isn't explained in the documentation.

+- **Igir should not spy on you.**

+  Igir should not make any network requests other than what is required, including emitting any kind of usage or telemetry data.

 - **Igir should be semantically versioned.**

   Igir should adhere to the [semantic versioning](https://semver.org/) standards of major, minor, and patch versions.
 Igir will only introduce potentially breaking functionality during major version updates.